Belgrade Business International Case Competition – BBICC 2017 has officially opened!

 First case study was provided by the leading gaming company – Nordeus, and students had 5 hours to solve it.
 The second case study was provided by the Government of the Republic of Serbia, and students were asked to brand Serbia as the next business and tourist destination, for which they had 24 hours.
 Teams had the opportunity to present their solutions to the respected and eminent jury, consisting of the representatives from the Government of the Republic of Serbia, top managers, consultants of the leading companies from Serbia and alumni members of the student organization Case Study Club.

 “I am certain that you have shown how good you understand business and how much you will contribute to the countries where you will work.
 The knowledge that students from other countries and from the Faculty of Organizational Sciences have shown is very precious for the development of the economy of Serbia that is in great expand” said Mladen Šarčević, Minister of Education, Science and Technological Development in the Government of the Republic of Serbia.

 Minister of Public Administration and Local Self-Government in the Government of the Republic of Serbia, Ana Brnabić, said that it was her great pleasure that the Government of the Republic of Serbia has supported fifth annual international competition in business case study solving BBICC 2017.
 She has also announced the winners of the competition on the official closing ceremony.

 Winner of the BBICC 2017 is Nanyang Technological University from Singapore.
-Second placed is Thammasat University from Thailand, while third place belongs to National University of Singapore.
+Second-placed is Thammasat University from Thailand, while third place belongs to the National University of Singapore.